2025 The Birds of Southern Spain

 We will spend the afternoon in Ronda, one of the most charming historical cities in the country.

-Overnight in Ronda.
+Overnight in Rhonda.

 The unique limestone mountains in Monfragüe National Park.
 Image: ©Annegordon